ruggeri/architecture_lecture/illustrator_files/QUESTIONS.md

 01. What is AWS?
 What is EC2?
 02. What is an IP address?
 What is a domain name?
 What is DNS?
-03. What are the two main kinds of server software running a single-machine simple setup?
+03. What are the two main kinds of server software running in a single-machine simple setup?
 04. What are the two kinds of bottlenecks to performance?
 05. Why is the distinction between read and write DB queries important?
 06. What are the different storage devices on a machine?
 What is the difference?
 07. What kind of distribution of read/write queries is favorable?
 Why?
 08. What if the DB size is too great to fit into RAM?
 Is it hopeless?
 09. What are the two kinds of scaling?